-If the cat is allowed outside, a collar and identification tag are also recommended.
-This is a back up to the microchip but has the benefit that anybody can read the details on the ID tag.
+If the cat is allowed outside, a collar and identification tag is also recommended.
+This is a backup to the microchip but has the benefit that anybody can read the details on the ID tag.

 Provide a place to scratch

 Cats need to scratch to remove the loose outer layer of the claws as well as stretch the shoulders, back and front limbs.
 If they are not provided with a suitable scratching post, they will make do with anything, which can include carpet and furniture.